ProvableHQ/sdk/sdk/README.md

 ```

 A reader of the above example may notice the `RecordProvider` and `KeyProvider` classes that were not present in the local
 execution example.
-The `KeyProvider` class helps users of the SDK find `Proving Keys` for programs which allow zero
+The `KeyProvider` class helps users of the SDK find `Proving Keys` for programs. `Proving Keys`
-knowledge proofs to be created about programs.
-The `RecordProvider` class helps find `Records` which are private data
+allow zero knowledge proofs that the programs were executed correctly to be created.
+The `RecordProvider` class helps
-associated with programs which can be updated by users.
+find `Records` which are private data associated with programs that can be changed and updated throughout time.
 These two concepts are explained in more detail below.

 ### 2.6 Program Proving Keys & Program Records

 Executing Aleo programs in zero knowledge requires two additional pieces of information.

 1. **Function Proving & Verifying Keys:** Proving and Verifying keys are cryptographic keys that are generated when a
    program function is executed.
-These keys are public and unique for each program.
+These keys are public and unique for each function in a program.
 The proving key allows any party to
    execute the program and generate a proof that the program was executed correctly.
 The verifying keys allow any party
    to verify that the proof was generated correctly and the execution is correct.
 These keys are required to create the
    zero knowledge property of program execution.